Hendrik1704/NFDistributionTraining/README.md

 use another loss function to train the NF model (unsupervised learning).

-The NF code and model is adapted from [arXiv:2310.04635](https://arxiv.org/pdf/2310.04635) and the code is a rewritten version from this [GitLab](https://gitlab.com/yyamauchi/rbm_nf/-/tree/main) repository.
+The NF code and model is adapted from [arXiv:2310.04635](https://arxiv.org/pdf/2310.04635) and the code is a rewritten and extended version from this [GitLab](https://gitlab.com/yyamauchi/rbm_nf/-/tree/main) repository.

 ## Example Usage